Endowed Peace Chairs

 The Anwar Sadat Chair for Peace and Development was established at the University of Maryland College Park in the fall of 1997 in memory of the late Egyptian President Anwar Sadat.
 The Chair, under the leadership of the Sadat Professor Shibley Telhami, is housed in the Center for International Development and Conflict Management (CIDCM) and makes its academic home in the Department of Government and Politics.
 The Chair was made possible by the commitment of Anwar Sadat's widow, Dr. Jehan Sadat, to her husband's legacy of leadership for peace.
 With support from all levels of the University, Dr. Sadat created an endowment for the Chair from the generous support of many individual contributors from around the world.

 The George and Lisa Zakhem Kahlil Gibran Chair for Values and Peace was established at the University of Maryland College Park in the spring of 2009 and was designed to explore Kahlil Gibran's life and works, and, through them, address moral and social determinants of public justice and peace.
-May Rihani assumed the directorship of the Gibran Chair in 2016.
+The chair does not currently have an incumbent.